A.C.E (South Korean band): 2017–2018: Cactus, Callin, and A.C.E Adventures in Wonderland

 On May 23, 2017, A.C.E released their debut single album Cactus, a hardstyle song produced by Zoobeater Sound.
+The members debuted with the stage names Jun, Donghun, Wow, Kim Byeongkwan, and Chan.

 A.C.E released their second single album Callin on October 19, 2017.

 In October 2018, all group members participated in the survival shows The Unit and Mix Nine.
-Jun and Chan competed on The Unit, and Donghun, Wow, and Kim Byeong-kwan competed on Mix Nine under their given names.
-Kim Byeong-kwan and Donghun won 4th and 8th place respectively on Mix Nine in January 2018.
+Jun and Chan competed on The Unit, and Donghun, Wow, and Kim Byeongkwan competed on Mix Nine under their given names.
+Kim Byeongkwan and Lee Donghun won 4th and 8th place respectively on Mix Nine in January 2018.
 They began preparations to debut in a temporary boy group, but the debut was cancelled later that year.
-Chan won 9th place on The Unit in February 2018.
+Kang Yuchan won 9th place on The Unit in February 2018.
 He debuted with the temporary boy group UNB on April 7, 2018, and they finished their promotions on January 27, 2019.

 On March 15, 2018, the group released a special single titled "5TAR (Incompletion)", with the song serving as a gift to fans after their brief hiatus to join The Unit and Mix Nine.

 On June 7, 2018, A.C.E released their first repackaged album A.C.E Adventures in Wonderland with the title track "Take Me Higher".
 Chan did not take part in the album due to his promotions with UNB.

 A.C.E featured on their first collaboration with French DJ Hcue for the track "I Feel So Lucky" released on September 14, 2018, aiming for a Moombahton sound fused with K-pop elements.